codebysandip/react-ssr/docs/how-to-add-model-for-api-response.md

   4. Can add jsdoc for interface for code documentation.
 Check documentation for [typescript jsdoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.htm)

 ## How to add model
-In [How to add page/route](how-to-add-page-route.md) we added a page/route for about page.
-Let's take same example and add a model for api response.
+In [How to add page/route](how-to-add-page-route.md) doc, we added a page/route for about page.
+Let's take same example and add a model for about page api response.
 Add a model interface file with name `about.model.ts` in folder `src/pages/about`.
-Let's support api returning following json response for about page api:
+Let's suppose api returning following json response for about page api:
 <br />
 ```json
   {